tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 Binary protocol -- requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the :ref:`HEADER <box_protocol-header>`, for a request, there will be a body
+After the :ref:`HEADER <box_protocol-header>`, for a request, there will be a
-that begins with these request-type IPROTO codes.
+body that begins with these request-type IPROTO codes.

+.. _box_protocol-select:

 **IPROTO_SELECT** = 0x01.